Mexborough and Swinton Times, November 15

 Mr Clarkson estimated the damage done at 12 shillings.

-The two Holling’s, who did not appear, were fine 30 shillings, including costs and the others 25 shillings, including costs.
+The two Holling’s, who did not appear, were fined 30 shillings, including costs and the others 25 shillings, including costs.